Swift Talk # 424

 }

-08:51 We can now submit a URL to add a page to the sidebar and we can select the page to see its ID in the detail view:
+08:51 We can now submit a URL to add a page to the sidebar, and we can select the page to see its ID in the detail view:

 Main Actor

 08:59 That'll do for the app's skeleton.
-Let's move our attention to structured concurrency and actors, and specifically, what happens when we submit a URL to our store.
+Let's move our attention to structured concurrency and actors, specifically what happens when we submit a URL to our store.
 Right now, everything seems to work fine: when we submit the text field, the closure defined in the onSubmit modifier is executed, and the page is added to the store.

 09:29 But what happens when we enable the Swift 6 language mode?
 We open the build settings, we look for the Swift language version setting, and we set it to Swift 6.
 We don't get any new compiler errors, which means we aren't doing anything bad so far.